-Years later, as the third president of the United States, Thomas Jefferson was responsible for one of the larger and more peaceful land transactions in America's history.
-In 1803, Jefferson purchased 828,000 square miles, an area known then as the Louisiana Territory, from France in exchange for \$15 million.
+Years later, as the third president of the United States, Jefferson was responsible for one of the larger land transactions in America's history.
+In 1803, Jefferson purchased 828,000 square miles, then known as the Louisiana Territory, from France in exchange for \$15 million.
 The acquisition was met with joy and opposition.
 Some saw the Louisiana Territory as a vast region with unlimited natural resources and promise; others viewed it as nothing but a burden and waste of money.
 He saw the potential for endless economic opportunities and new trade routes and believed that out West there was "land enough for our descendants to the thousandth and thousandth generation."